Before you start

 Specify the command-line arguments to be passed to the executable file, such as

 --coffee.
 For details, see native built-in help available through the

 In the Environment variables field, specify the environment variables for your application.

 Select the Cucumber.js run/debug configuration from the list on the main toolbar and click to the right of the list.

-With WebStorm, you can jump between a file and the related test file.
-Navigation from a test result in the Test Runner Tab to the test is also supported.
+With WebStorm, you can jump between a file and the related test file or from a test result in the Test Runner Tab to the test.

 To jump between a test and its subject or vice versa, open the file in the editor and selector from the context menu, or just press Ctrl+Shift+T.

 To jump from a step in a .feature file to the step definition, press and hold Ctrl, hover over the step, and click the step when it turns into a link.